Taylor Swift brought fans to her house, baked them cookies and invited them to her concerts for free, said Jordan Stone, CEO of Huckle.

 At Launch Festival, a top marketer discusses the importance of engaging your top brand advocates

-Target audience: Web publishers, businesses, digital marketers, advertising agencies, SEO specialists, entrepreneurs, educators, journalists.
+Target audience: Startups, entrepreneurs, businesses, brands, digital marketers, advertising agencies, SEO specialists, educators, journalists, Web publishers.

 Source: Social Media